 In the normal course of business, the Corporation continuously monitors the financial condition of its customers and reviews the credit history of each new customer.
-As of December 31, 2011, no customer balance represented a significant portion of the Corporation's consolidated accounts receivable.
+At December 31, 2012, no customer balance represented a significant portion of the Corporation's consolidated accounts receivable.
 The Corporation establishes an allowance for doubtful accounts based on the specific credit risk of its customers and historical trends.
-The allowance for doubtful accounts amounted to \$12.1 million as of December 31, 2011 (\$14.3 million as of December 31, 2010, restated).
-As of December 31, 2011, 6.1% of accounts receivable were 90 days past their billing date (6.2% as of December 31, 2010).
+The allowance for doubtful accounts amounted to \$17.9 million at December 31, 2012 (\$12.1 million at December 31, 2011).
+At December 31, 2012, 9.2% of accounts receivable were 90 days past their billing date (6.1% at December 31, 2011).

-The following table shows changes to the allowance for doubtful accounts for the years ended December 31, 2011 and 2010:
+The following table shows changes to the allowance for doubtful accounts for the years ended December 31, 2012 and 2011: